BilalAltundag/Audio-Intelligence-MCP/README.md

 # Audio-Intelligence-MCP
-🎧 A modular FastMCP server for audio processing, transcription, classification, and analysis.
-Includes automatic feature extraction, noise reduction, speaker diarization, and more.

-An MCP (Model Context Protocol) based server for audio processing.
+🎧 An MCP (Model Context Protocol) based server for audio processing.
 It provides tools for transcription, feature analysis, classification, metadata extraction, and format conversion.

 ## Table of Contents
 - Installation